fusion-stud10s/pocketvance-launcher/README.md

 PocketVance is licensed under the MIT License.

-### Compatibility
+## Compatibility

-PocketVance is designed to run on a wide range of Windows systems, including Windows XP to 11.
+PocketVance is designed to run on a wide range of Windows systems, including Windows XP through Windows 11.

-Windows 2000-98SE may be supported with KernelEx.
+Windows 2000 through Windows 98 SE may be supported with KernelEx.

+### RAM Allocation

-Custom RAM allocation
+* Custom RAM allocation
-Up to 2 TB on x64 systems
+* Up to 2 TB on x64 systems
-Low-memory configurations supported
+* Low-memory configurations supported

 ## Disclaimer

-PocketVance is not affiliated with or endorsed by Mojang Studios or Microsoft.(so much so that you can only log in with an offline account)
+PocketVance is not affiliated with or endorsed by Mojang Studios or Microsoft.

+PocketVance currently supports offline accounts only.

 Minecraft and related assets belong to their respective owners.